Information for International Applicants

-An official copy of the undergraduate transcript translated into English is required.
-If the transcript does not indicate the award of a bachelor’s degree or its U.S. equivalent degree, official copies of the degree statement or diploma are required.
+For admission consideration, applicants will upload copies of their official documents into the online application portal.
+If offered admission, WSU will require that the student provide an official copy of all postsecondary school transcripts, translated into English.
+If the transcript does not indicate the award of a bachelor’s degree or its U.S. equivalent degree, official copies of the degree certificate or diploma are required.

 International applicants who have completed graduate work or have attended a U.S. university will need to have an official transcript showing that work sent directly from the institution, or may submit official issued to student transcripts.
 Please note that in order to be accepted, the transcripts must be received in the Graduate School office in envelopes sealed by the issuing institution.

-Graduate programs will evaluate international applicants based upon official transcripts or mark sheets through either six or seven semesters of work in a four-year program.
-(See program descriptions for specific details.)
+Graduate programs will evaluate international applicants based on the uploaded copies of official transcripts or mark sheets through at least the sixth semester of work in a four-year program.
 For international students in a yearly program, this will be after the third year.

 In this instance, applicants who are recommended for admission and who have met all other admission requirements will be notified of admission and issued the I-20 form.
 Students admitted in this manner must provide the remaining transcript or mark sheet and the degree certification statement or diploma by the end of their first semester of enrollment as graduate students at WSU.
 Students who fail to meet this final requirement will be designated as out of compliance and will be reported to the university’s Office of International Education.

-Applicants whose native language is not English must submit official, acceptable scores for either the TOEFL, the Academic Module of the IELTS examination, or the PTE - Academic.
+During the online application process, students will have the option of uploading a copy of their official test scores, if available.
+If offered admission, applicants whose native language is not English must submit official, acceptable scores for either the TOEFL, the Academic Module of the IELTS examination, or the PTE Academic.
 To be acceptable, the score must be sent to WSU directly from the testing agency, and must be less than two years old.
-Photocopies of score reports are unacceptable.
 The minimum acceptable scores for most programs are: TOEFL — 79 on the Internet-based test, or 550 on the paper-based test.
 IELTS — minimum overall band score of 6.5 is required.
-PTE - Academic — 58.
+PTE Academic — 58.
 Students completing the Intensive English program at WSU may establish English proficiency by achieving a cumulative GPA of 3.000 in Levels One through Six, and a grade of B+ or higher in Level Seven.
 Some programs do have higher requirements for English proficiency.
 Please refer to the table below for specific information.
 Programs with higher requirements may still require students to achieve these scores even if they complete the IELC coursework as described above.

 Waivers will be considered if the applicant has attended a college or university in the United States as a full-time student for a minimum of one year.
 Enrollment must have been in academic-only coursework (no English language training courses), and must have resulted in a GPA of 3.000 or higher.
 In order to be considered for a waiver, this coursework must have been completed within two years of the proposed semester of admission at WSU.

-Waivers will also be considered if the bachelor’s degree was awarded from a U.S. university within two years of the proposed semester of admission at WSU.
+Waivers will also be considered if the bachelor’s or graduate degree was awarded from a U.S. university within two years of the proposed semester of admission at WSU.